Who We Are

 Selections from the Relief Conspiracy 2020 and 2021 postcard print exchange.

 This fall we are studying the book of 1 John

 Rev. Dr. Chris Rea (B.A.
 Dordt College, 2001; M.Div.
 Calvin Seminary, 2015; Ph.D.
 University of Notre Dame, 2010), was ordained into ministry in June of 2016, and has received training in chaplaincy and spiritual direction.
 Chris is married to Mike, who is a philosopher, and they have five children.
 Chris enjoys running, reading, and hanging out in the backyard with her family.
 "The part of being a pastor that I love best is meeting with parishioners and listening to their stories of faith and doubt."

 Andrea's education, life experience, and sense of humor have helped her form relationships with people of all ages, and work to create a youth program that allows for questions, doubt, trust, hope, and joy in the lifelong journey of faith.
 She is married to Cristian and they have four children.
 "Our family life is wrapped up in the life of this church.
 In our free time we love to play Viking Chess and soccer, visit with friends, hang out with the youth, watch movies, enjoy a good cup of coffee, and read as much as possible."

 Emily has many years of secretarial experience and is happy to be serving as our office assistant.
-When not working here she stays busy as a music professor at Bethel College teaching voice and vocal pedagogy, as a church secretary in St. Joseph, MI, and as a private voice teacher.
+When not working here she stays busy as a music professor at Bethel College teaching voice and assorted music courses, as a church secretary in St. Joseph, MI, and as a private voice teacher.
 If she has any free time after working four jobs, Emily loves to cook, read, and dabble in watercolor painting.